Web3-Builders-Alliance/CosmWatch-CosmWasm-Q1-2023/Capstone/letter_of_intent.md

     - There are no guarantees here either
 - There is no support like hiring through a web2 platform
     - If a transaction is disputed or a malicious actor is uncovered, the freelancer has very limited options, if any, to resolve the conflict
-- The freelancer/party getting paid is at the mercy of the numerous money transferring services
+- The freelancer/party getting paid is at the mercy of numerous money transferring services (PayPal, Venmo, Cash App, Zelle, etc...)
     - Fees are almost inevitable when sending money through a third-party service
     - This may mean the freelancer may not get the entire amount promised, if not explicitly defined in a contract/agreement
-- Sometimes ifficult to qualify a freelancer's level of skill
+- Sometimes difficult to qualify a freelancer's level of skill

 ## The better way to hire someone online: Hiring DApp

-There will be two components to this solution:
+### There will be two components to this solution:

 - Smart contract
     - Contains the escrow-like logic of creating new agreements, updating existing agreements, and executing payouts for completed agreements and/or agreement milestones
     - These changes can either be done from the UI or direct API calls to the contract